nagibyro/til/aws/s3/object-locks.md

 Which is super useful for meeting compliance requirements.
 Object locks allow you to set retention modes & a retention period.
 The mode basically states what IAM permissions you require to delete an object.
-The strongest mode doesn't event allow the account root user to delete the object.
+The strongest mode doesn't even allow the account root user to delete the object.

 Retention period gives the date to which you cannot delete the object.
 This can either be set as a default for the whole bucket or individual objects.